enterprisemediawiki/meza/.github/PULL_REQUEST_TEMPLATE.md

-A description of you pull request
+A description of the pull request

 ### Testing